HstarComponents/ngx-ckeditor/README.md

 # FAQ?

-1. Metadata version mismatch found version 4, expected 3
+1、Metadata version mismatch found version 4, expected 3

-A: That because the lib is build for angular 5.x, it will throw the error when your used angular version is 4.x, please use `ngx-ckeditor@0.2.0` for angular 4.x.
+A: That because the lib is build for angular 5.x, it will throw the error when your used angular version is 4.x, please use `ngx-ckeditor@0.2.x` for angular 4.x.

 # Issues